stefanoman/Practical-Machine-Learning/Practical Machine Learning Course Project.md

 # MostImpVars <- varImp(modRF)
 # MostImpVars
 ```
 The maximum accuracy for this model was 0.9919193 and occured with a variable quantity of 27 (mtry).
+The out of sample error was 0.0080807.

 ###Inspect Importance of Variables
 The figure below shows the relative importance of the predictors.
 The weighting is dominated by "roll_belt", followed by "pitch_forearm" and "yaw_belt".